makersacademy/takeaway-challenge/README.md

 `TWILIO_SID`
 `TWILIO_TOKEN`

-run messager.rb in your favourite ruby shell.
+`require './lib/messager.rb'` in your favourite ruby shell.
 Create a list of dishes for your restaurant and create a Takeaway instance using them, then #run the instance:

 ```Ruby